Moby Dick at The Lookingglass Theatre Company

 “To fire the imagination with love, to celebrate the human capacity to taste and smell, weep and laugh, create and destroy, and wake up where we first fell- changed, charged, and empowered.”
 This is the goal of the Lookingglass Theatre Company.

-Accommodating 240 guests with 60 in the balcony, it is no surprise to anyone who visit this impressive venue that they are the recipient of the 2011 Tony Award for Outstanding Regional Theater.
-Lookingglass has earned a national reputation for excellent productions including Mary Zimmerman’s Tony Award – winning Metamorphoses and David Schwimmer’s adaption of Upton Sinclair’s “The Jungle.”
+Accommodating 240 guests with 60 in the balcony, it is no surprise to anyone who visits this impressive venue that they are the recipient of the 2011 Tony Award for Outstanding Regional Theater.
+Lookingglass has earned a national reputation for excellent productions including Mary Zimmerman’s Tony Award-winning Metamorphoses and David Schwimmer’s adaption of Upton Sinclair’s “The Jungle.”
 Expertly directed by ensemble member David Catlin, Moby Dick is currently playing until September 3rd.

 A packed house was on the edge of their seat during this lively adaptation of Herman Melville’s book on opening night, Wed., June 7th.
 Nathan Hosner delivered a riveting performance as Capt.
 Ahab, along with Anthony Fleming III as the savage Queepeg and Kareem Bandealy in the role of Starbuck.

 Moby Dick took us all on a fascinating ride as opening night was a smashing success.
 Capt.
 Ahab and his renegade crew aboard the adventurous Pequod relentlessly pursued the legendary white whale, almost to the point of self-destruction.
 Congratulations to sponsors United Airlines and Park Hyatt Chicago, along with the entire cast and crew for making this an unforgettable night at the remarkable Lookingglass Theater Co.